Can I deregister my child from school?

 We hope this article helped you learn how to deregister your child from school and gave you some insight on what to expect from the School and Local Authorities.

-You may want to explore how Bettering Youth tutors can help your child continue to learn and develop beyond the classroom with our home education programmes and our Comprehension and Real World Maths Club.
+You may want to explore how Bettering Youth tutors can help your child continue to learn and develop beyond the classroom with our home education programmes.

 About the Editorial Staff